 The Audit Committee pre-approves all audit, non-audit and tax services provided by the Company's independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
-In August 2020, the Audit Committee adopted a policy for the pre-approval of services provided by the Company's independent registered public accounting firm.
+In August 2019, the Audit Committee adopted a policy for the pre-approval of services provided by the Company's independent registered public accounting firm.
 The policy provides for (i) general pre-approval of certain audit, non-audit and tax services which do not exceed a specified dollar threshold approved by the Audit Committee; (ii) specific pre-approval by the Chairman of the Audit Committee of certain audit, non-audit and tax services between the dollar threshold referenced in (i) above and a specified dollar threshold approved by the Audit Committee; and (iii) specific pre-approval by a quorum of the full Audit Committee of certain audit, non-audit and tax services above the threshold referenced in (ii) above.
 Any services not listed in the policy must be preapproved individually by the full Audit Committee.
-The Audit Committee is provided updates, at least quarterly, regarding the services provided by the Audit Committee.
+The Audit Committee is provided updates, at least quarterly, regarding the services provided by the independent registered public accounting firm in accordance with the pre-approval policies.
+All services in the table above were approved by the Audit Committee.